Agreement of Purchase and SaleA legal document that states the buyer’s desire or interest in purchasing the property.

 ApplicantThe person or company applying for a builder, vendor or vendor/builder licence, but has not yet been licensed.

 BuilderA person or company who will build or offer to build a new home.
 It is the builder who undertakes the performance of the work and the supply of the materials necessary to construct a completed home.

 DepositThe money you submit during the Agreement of Purchase and Sale process to secure your property.

-DirectorNamed in the Initial Return / Notice of Change filed with the Ministry of Government and Consumer Services.
+DirectorNamed in the Initial Return / Notice of Change filed with the Ministry of Public and Business Service Delivery.

 Expiry dateThe date that the licence expires, occurring 30 days after the renewal due date.
 A licence cannot be renewed after its expiry date.

 Illegal BuildingBuilding without a licence or without enrolling the new home as set out in the New Home Construction Licensing Act, 2017 and Ontario New Home Warranties Plan Act.

 Interested PersonIndividuals and corporations who have, or may have, influence over a person or the person’s business.
 This includes persons who have, or may have, a beneficial interest in the business of the applicant or licensee as well as persons who control the applicant or licensee whether directly or indirectly.
 It also includes persons who have or may contribute financially to the business of the applicant or licensee

 Interim OccupancyThe period of time between your move-in date and the day you take ownership.
 This allows a builder to focus on the common elements before the building is registered.